-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 - 1. Raise hold-down and engage lift cylinder safety props. - 2.
-Lower header to ground, shut down combine, and remove key from ignition. - 3.
-Locate access panel (A) on inside of right end frame.
+Lower header to ground, shut down the combine, and remove the key from the ignition. - 3.
+Locate access panel (A) on inside of right endsheet.